Exhibits and Events

 Night at the Museum: Annual Membership Gala

 Our annual membership appreciation gala and the launch to our yearly membership drive.
 Admission is one basic museum membership -- $30 “Friend” level -- per adult. $60 "Patron" level admits two adults.
-We're serving hors d'oeuvres, wine and local beer and kombucha tastings, and a selection of desserts.
-New this year we will have a silent auction of "Explorations."
-And, live music on both floors!
+We serve hors d'oeuvres, wine, local beer, and kombucha tastings, and a selection of desserts.
+Live music on both floors and a silent auction of "Carnegie Museum Experiences"—guided mushroom walk, garden tours and more.

 Keweenaw Natural History Lecture Series